cultivate-hfc/forecasts-api-docs/source/includes/_questions.md

 --------- | ------- | -----------
-id | integer | The id of the question discover_question_id | integer | The id of the discover question used to generate/publish this question, if collaborative question generation (Discover) is being used name | string | The question content type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) site_id | integer | The id of the site that this question belongs to membership_id | integer | The id of the membership who created this question
+id | integer | The id of the question discover_question_id | integer | The id of the discover question used to generate/publish this question, if collaborative question generation (Discover) is being used name | string | The question content/text type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) site_id | integer | The id of the site that this question belongs to membership_id | integer | The id of the membership who created this question